kleros/erc-792/docs/a-simple-dapp.rst

 We need to call functions of ``SimpleEscrowWithERC1497`` and the arbitrator (for ``arbitrationCost``, to be able to send correct amount when creating a dispute), so we need helpers for them.

-We will import build artifacts of ``SimpleEscrowWithERC1497`` and ``Arbitrator`` contracts to use their abis (`application binary interface <https://ethereum.stackexchange.com/questions/234/what-is-an-abi-and-why-is-it-needed-to-interact-with-contracts>`_).
+We will import build artifacts of ``SimpleEscrowWithERC1497`` and ``Arbitrator`` contracts to use their ABIs (`application binary interface <https://ethereum.stackexchange.com/questions/234/what-is-an-abi-and-why-is-it-needed-to-interact-with-contracts>`_).
 So we copy those under ``ethereum`` directory and create two helper files (``arbitrator.js`` and ``simple-escrow-with-erc1497.js``) using each of them.